leslyarun/qa-chatbot/README.md

 python main.py
 ```

+## Making Queries
-**Making Queries**: Send a POST request to `http://localhost:8000/query/` with a PDF document and a list of questions.
+Send a POST request to `http://localhost:8000/query/` with a PDF document and a list of questions.
 The application will return the AI-generated answers.

 ## Sample Q&A screenshot from Swagger